-Nightshades are a healthy addition to the diet for most people.
-Capsaicin, which gives peppers their spiciness, is a powerful anti-inflammatory and pain reliever.
-Purple and yellow potatoes contain antioxidants including phenolic acids, anthocyanins, and carotenoids which can prevent cellular damage.
+Nightshades are a healthy addition to the diet for most people, so you don’t need to completely remove them from your diet unless you have a sensitivity.
+For example, capsaicin, a plant compound in peppers responsible for their spiciness has powerful anti-inflammatory properties that may help relieve pain.
+Purple and yellow potatoes contain antioxidants including phenolic acids, anthocyanins, and carotenoids, which can help keep your cells healthy.

 The bottom line:

-The colorful vegetables in the nightshade category are healthful and can help reduce inflammation and alleviate joint pain.
-If you think you are sensitive to certain nightsides, work with a registered dietitian nutritionist to help you identify which of these foods may be causing you some trouble.
-Even with a sensitivity, it’s rare that all nightshade vegetables will need to be removed from your diet.
+Colorful vegetables in the nightshade category are packed with powerful antioxidants and nutrients that can help reduce inflammation and alleviate joint pain.
+If you think you are sensitive to certain nightsides, work with a registered dietitian nutritionist to help identify which of these foods may affect you.
+Even with sensitivity, it’s rare that you will need to remove all nightshade vegetables from your diet.

 The bottom line: